 On April 5, 1991, Jaromir Jagr scored in overtime to give the Pittsburgh Penguins a 5-4 win over the Devils in Game 2 of the Patrick Division Semifinals.
 The goal was Jagr’s first playoff tally of his career.
 He would finish with 78, the 11th-most in NHL history.

 Mario Lemieux made his Stanley Cup playoffs debut on April 5, 1989.
 He picked up an assist in the Penguins 3-1 win over the visiting Rangers.
 He would go on to score 76 goals and 172 playoff points in his career.

-Exactly eight years later, Lemieux formally announced that he would retire after the end of the 1996-97 season.
+Exactly eight years later, Lemieux formally announced that he would retire after the 1996-97 season.
 The announcement came following months of speculation.
 At the time of his announcement, Lemieux led the NHL in scoring with 117 points.
 He would return to the Penguins in December of 2000 and play through the end of the 2005-06 season.

 Brodeur Sets the Records Straight

 On April 5, 2002, Devils goaltender Martin Brodeur became the first goaltender in NHL history to win 35 games for six consecutive seasons when he beat the Atlanta Thrashers 3-1.
 He still holds the NHL record with 12 consecutive seasons of at least 30 wins.